spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/site-installation/initial-setup.md

    address of the default gateway.
 Specifying a static IP will remove the existing DHCP settings.

-6. In the configuration page of each network adapter, you can also specify the Maximum Transmission Unit (MTU) for your Edge host.
+6. In the configuration page of each network adapter, you can also specify the Maximum Transmission Unit (MTU) for your network adapter.
 The MTU defines the largest size, in bytes, of a packet that can be sent over a network interface without needing to be fragmented.
 Press **Enter** to apply the change.

 7. In **DNS Configuration**, specify the IP address of the primary and secondary name servers.
+You can optionally also specify a search domain.
 Press **Enter** to apply the change.

 8. After you are satisfied with the configurations, navigate to **Quit** and hit enter to finish configuration.